A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Sampling Methodology

-The crawling of the social graph starts from an initial node and proceeds iteratively.
+The process of crawling the social graph starts with an initially selected node and proceeds iteratively.
 In every operation, we visit a node and discover all its neighbors.
-There are many ways, depending on the particular sampling method, in which we can proceed.
-In this section, we first describe sampling methods commonly used in previous measurements of online social networks and are known to potentially introduce a significant bias to the results.
-Then we propose to use a technique that is provably asymptotically unbiased.
+There are many ways in which we can proceed, depending on which neighbor we choose to visit next.
+In this section, we describe the sampling methods implemented and compared in this paper.